Relying on rookie CB Dantzler brings growing pains for Vikes

 “The defense, we’re going to bounce back without a doubt.
 We’re going to put this game behind us, getting ready for Indianapolis,” Dantzler said this week.
 “My performance individually, I feel like I played a good game for my first game as a rookie, but it could have been better.
 I missed like two tackles here and there, gave up a touchdown.
 But I still haven’t lost my confidence, and I just have to move forward and continue to prepare for the other guys I’ll be facing.’’

-The coaches had enough faith in Dantzler’s tackling ability and training camp performance to include him in the rotation with Mike Hughes and Holton Hill at the two outside spots.
+Dantzler, who was held out of practice Wednesday with a rib injury, gave the coaches enough faith in his tackling ability and training camp performance to include him in the rotation with Mike Hughes and Holton Hill at the two outside spots.
 Dantzler took the most snaps of any cornerback against the Packers, also playing some inside when the Vikings used their nickel package.

 Hill was targeted the most, often matched up against star wide receiver Davante Adams, but Dantzler saw his share of action.
 His biggest mistake of the afternoon was on full display, when he started too close to Marquez Valdes-Scantling, failed to jam his route upon release from the line of scrimmage, and didn’t turn to find the ball when the perfectly placed throw by Rodgers landed softly in Valdes-Scantling’s arms.
 The 45-yard touchdown pass gave the Packers a 22-7 lead with just 14 seconds left before halftime.